ajbevau/everycal/readme.txt

 = 0.1-alpha =
 * Initial plugin creation

 == Upgrade Notice ==

 All versions of Every Calendar +1 are backward compatible at present.

+= 2.0.0 =
+This version introduces the Mapstraction library - while the changes are backward compatible the database is modified for this version and will no longer work with older versions of the plugin.

+The OpenLayers library (map) requires WordPress 3.5 or newer but the Google Maps library will continue to work with older versions of WordPress.

 = 0.1-alpha0 =
 This is the first alpha development release there is no reason to upgrade yet.